HTML5 and Atom Gone Wrong

 Answers

-type attribute on atom:content elements should be xhtml for XHTML content, and not xml.5 The XHTML
+4. The type attribute on atom:content elements should be xhtml for XHTML content, and not xml.

-atom:updated elements are merely duplicates of the atom:published elements, failing to detect the correct update times.8 Without an
+7. The atom:updated elements are merely duplicates of the atom:published elements, failing to detect the correct update times.

-xml:base attribute, relative URLs inside the atom:content elements will not be correctly resolved.9 The
+8. Without an xml:base attribute, relative URLs inside the atom:content elements will not be correctly resolved.